hubblegateway/blog/source/_posts/2014-08-25-understanding-regular-keys-in-stellar.markdown

 ## Creating and assigning a regular key

+NOTE: This code is not intended for actual use.
+If you are to do this process, it is highly recommended you generate a Stellar Wallet Address and private key using a random generator on your local computer instead of via an API call.

 1. The first step is to generate a Stellar wallet address and private key:

 	curl -X POST https://live.stellar.org:9002 -d '{ "method" : "create_keys" }'